srobo/ops-manual/about-the-charity/volunteers.md

 * Geographical Location \(i.e. City/Town\)
 * Emergency Contact Details \(name, email and phone number of emergency contact\)

-Each volunteer is required to abide by the [code of conduct] and to observe [safeguarding procedures].
+Each volunteer is required to abide by the [code of conduct] (code-of-conduct.md) and to observe [safeguarding procedures] (safeguarding.md).